flashvenom/surefire/README.md

 ## Ammo
 **November 11th, 2025 - Get Ready For Fire**
 Desktop build is solid, open source repo is nearly clean.
 Massive update coming by the end of the year.
+Check out the wiki for a preview.

 **June 28th, 2025 - Quick Update**
 I have a stable build I've been demoing around town and have started to merge into the public changeset.
 I started with the models and viewmodels and will be adding database services next.
 Then the other methods and services and finally the razor pages.
 Exciting things in the months ahead.